openzipkin/zipkin-ruby/README.md

 The Kafka transport send data using Thrift.
 Since version 0.31.0, Thrift is not a dependency, thus the gem 'finagle-thrift' needs to be added to the Gemfile also.

+### Amazon SQS

+Uses Amazon SQS as the transport.

+If `:sqs_queue_name` is set in the config, then the gem will use Amazon SQS; you will need the `aws-sdk-sqs` gem installed, as it is not part of zipkin-tracer's gemspec.

+The following [Amazon SQS permissions](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-api-permissions-reference.html) are required:
+- `sqs:SendMessage`
+- `sqs:GetQueueUrl`

+Optionally, you can set `:sqs_region` to specify the AWS region to connect to.

 ### Logger

 The simplest tracer that does something.
 It will log all your spans.